Lindisfarne: Green Shiel

+Navigational markers

-Trinity House operates two light beacons (which it lists as lighthouses) to guide vessels entering Holy Island Harbour.
-Until 1 November 1995 both were operated by Newcastle-upon-Tyne Trinity House (a separate corporation, which formerly had responsibility for navigation marks along the coast from Berwick-upon-Tweed to Whitby).
-On that day, responsibility for marking the approach to the harbour was assumed by the London-based Corporation.
+The Corporation of Trinity House maintains three beacons on or near the island, to guide vessels entering Holy Island Harbour: one is on Heugh Hill, the other two at Guile Point.
+Two of the three have navigation lights attached (and Trinity House classes them as 'lighthouses').
+Until 1 November 1995 all three were operated by Newcastle-upon-Tyne Trinity House (a separate corporation, which formerly had responsibility for navigation marks along the coast from Berwick-upon-Tweed to Whitby), but on that day responsibility for marking the approach to the harbour was assumed by the London-based Corporation.

+Guile Point East and Guile Point West are two stone obelisks which function as leading marks, guiding vessels approaching the harbour from the east.
+The beacons, which stand on a small tidal island on the other side of the channel, were established in 1826 by Newcastle-upon-Tyne Trinity House (in whose ownership they remain).
+When aligned, they indicated the safe channel over a submerged bar.
+Since the early 1990s, a sector light has been fixed about one-third of the way up on the Guile Point East beacon.

-Heugh Hill Light is a metal framework tower with a black triangular day mark, situated on Heugh Hill (a ridge on the south edge of Lindisfarne).
+The Heugh Hill Light is a metal framework tower with a black triangular day mark, situated on Heugh Hill (a ridge on the south edge of Lindisfarne).
 Prior to its installation, a wooden beacon with a triangle topmark had stood on the centre of Heugh Hill for many decades.
+When aligned with the church belfry (on a bearing of 310°), it indicated that the bar had been cleared and provided a line of approach into the harbour.

-Nearby is a former coastguard station, recently refurbished and opened to the public as a viewing platform.
+Nearby on Heugh Hill is a former coastguard station (recently refurbished and opened to the public as a viewing platform).
 An adjacent ruin is known as the Lantern Chapel; its origin is unknown, but the name may indicate an earlier navigation light on this site.

-Guile Point East and Guile Point West are a pair of stone obelisks standing on a small tidal island on the other side of the channel.
-The obelisks are leading marks which, when aligned, indicate the safe channel over the bar.
-When Heugh Hill bears 310° (in line with the church belfry) the bar is cleared and there is a clear run into the harbour.
-The beacons were established in 1826 by Newcastle-upon-Tyne Trinity House (in whose ownership they remain).
-Since the early 1990s, a sector light has been fixed about one-third of the way up Guile Point East.

-Not a lighthouse but simply a daymark for maritime navigation, a white brick pyramid, 35 feet high and built in 1810, stands at Emmanuel Head, the north-eastern point of Lindisfarne.
-It is said to be Britain's earliest purpose-built daymark.
+On the other side of the island, the Emmanuel Head daymark provides a visual navigational fix during daylight hours.
+It is a white brick pyramid, standing 35 ft high, on Emmanuel Head at the north-eastern point of Lindisfarne.
+Built in 1810, it is said to be Britain's earliest purpose-built daymark.

-Modern

-A Dundee firm built lime kilns on Lindisfarne in the 1860s, and lime was burnt on the island until at least the end of the 19th century.
-The kilns are among the most complex in Northumberland.
-Horses carried limestone, along the Holy Island Waggonway, from a quarry on the north side of the island to the lime kilns, where it was burned with coal transported from Dundee on the east coast of Scotland.
-There are still some traces of the jetties by which the coal was imported and the lime exported close by at the foot of the crags.
-The remains of the waggonway between the quarries and the kilns makes for a pleasant and easy walk.
-At its peak over 100 men were employed.
-Crinoid columnals extracted from the quarried stone and threaded into necklaces or rosaries became known as St Cuthbert's beads.
-The large-scale quarrying in the 19th century had a devastating effect on the interesting limestone caves, but eight sea caves remain at Coves Haven.

-Workings on the lime kilns stopped by the start of the 20th century.
-The lime kilns on Lindisfarne are among the few being actively preserved in Northumberland.